The following is a segment I added to my .vimrc to allow for easy copy paste to the multiple clipboards in Linux/X11/freedesktop systems.

 nnoremap P "*p

-In short, how this works is that you select text in visual mode and type ,
+In short, how this works is that you select text in visual mode and type , followed by y to copy the selection to CLIPBOARD.

-to copy the selection to CLIPBOARD
+Likewise , followed by Y to copy the selection to PRIMARY.

 Pretty convenient.